khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 Progressive alignment is a method that reduces the work required

 **Strategy**:
-- start with a phylogeny
+1. start with a phylogeny
-- align the most closely related sequences into a statistical model called a profile
+1. align the most closely related sequences into a statistical model called a profile
-- align that profile with the **next** most closely related sequence
+1. align that profile with the **next** most closely related sequence

   </div>
   <div>

-## Phylogenetic tree
 ![fit](images/progressive_alignment_2.drawio.svg)

   </div>